Skip to main content

 Jessica Urban

-Jessica Urban is a consultant with more than 25 years of experience as an executive, project manager and quality engineer in the product development of medical devices and drug/device combinations, supporting startup and multinational companies.
-She's served on the UW Institute of Translational Health Sciences Drug & Device Advisory Committee since 2018 and has been a New Ventures Mentor at UW’s CoMotion since 2016, guiding early-stage innovators on regulatory, product development and business development strategy.
-Urban earned her master's degree in medical engineering at the University of Washington and a certificate from the UW Foster School of Business Executive Development Program.
+Jessica Urban is an affiliate assistant professor in the UW Department of Pharmacy.
+She is a consultant with more than 25 years of experience in the product development of medical devices and drug/device combinations in quality, engineering, program management and business development roles.
+She’s served on the Drug & Device Advisory Committee at the UW Institute of Translational Health Sciences since 2018 and has been a new ventures mentor at UW’s CoMotion since 2016, guiding early stage innovators on regulatory, product development and business development strategy.
+Urban earned a bachelor’s degree in mechanical engineering at Northern Arizona University, a master's degree in medical engineering at the UW and a certificate from the UW Foster School of Business Executive Development Program.

 jeurban@uw.edu